ClarkeShupeDiggs/CS-330/README.md

 # C

-This is a tutorial for the programming language C. Please see the Examples folder for executable code.
+This is a tutorial for C, a popular programming language.
+Please see the Examples folder for executable code.